SimPPL/machine-learning-engineer-assignment/README.md

 # machine-learning-engineer-assignment

-Read the [instructions](instructions.md) and make your submissions to us!
+Read the [instructions](instructions.md) and email your submissions to us!